huiziy/hyperparameter_tune/hyperparameter.md

 Huizi Yu
 9/24/2019

-From the previous section, we found the largest Rsquared 53.1% is achieved when we remove 3000 data points using SOD outlier removal method (5 folds cross validation).
-For this section, we first remove said 3000 outliers and attempt to tune the hyperparameter in random forest.
+From the previous section, we found the largest Rsquared 51.167% is achieved when we remove 2450 data points using SOD outlier removal method (5 folds cross validation).
+Removing more data points will lead to fluctuation around the 50% mark.
+For this section, we first remove said 2450 outliers and attempt to tune the hyperparameter in random forest.
+More specifically, we attempt to tune the following four parameters: number of trees, mtry (number of variables available for splitting at each tree node), maximum number of nodes, and sample fraction used to grow the forest (the rest is used to calculate Out-Of-Bag Error).

 Loading Concrete Data into workplace
 ------------------------------------